rlivings39/learning-ai/python-lessons/README.md

 Modules are loaded once.
 Subsequent `import` statements just return a reference to the existing module. `sys.modules` shows currently loaded modules. `sys.path` shows the Python path used to locate modules

+Module objects are a namespace for things inside and actually work as a layer on top of a dictionary `modulename.__dict__`.
+There are a few special variables like `__file__, __name__, __doc__` the source file, module name (which may be `__main__`), and doc resp.

+`from foo import blah` uses the same procedure but also hoists the definition into the importing module's namespace.

+`importlib.reload` can reload a module definition.
+Note that weird things can happen like having objects pointing at stale class definitions, etc. But this can be a useful debugging tool.

+### Module search path

+Modules are looked up on the search path in `sys.path`.
+That can be modified in code or using environment variables like `PYTHONPATH`

 ## Main module

 Python has no main function but has a main module.
 This is the first source file that runs.
 Use the idiom `if __name__ == '__main__': stuff` to only run things if your file is the main module.